nima-naderloui/nima-naderloui.github.io/_pages/about.md

 ## About Me

 I'm Nima (Persian: نیما), a 3rd-year PhD student in the School of Computing at University of Connecticut (UConn).
-I'm advised by [Prof. Yuan Hong](https://yhongcs.github.io/) and I'm a member of the [DataSec Lab](https://yhongcs.github.io/people.html).
+I'm advised by [Prof. Yuan Hong](https://yhongcs.github.io/).

-I'm passionate about investigating the **privacy and safety risks of AI models**, especially those stemming from model design, behavior, and deployment strategies.
-In general, I'm interested in deeply understanding how AI models behave and might expose risks in practice.
-Right now, I’m all about digging into AI models 🕵️‍♂️, finding what breaks, and uncovering hidden vulnerabilities that others might miss — but always curious and open to learning how to patch things up 🛠️ (when needed).
+I work on AI safety, security, and privacy.
+I enjoy digging into AI models 🕵️‍♂️, finding where they break, uncovering hidden vulnerabilities, and exploring ways to make them safer 🛠️.

-I'm always open to discussing new ideas and collaborations—feel free to reach out!
+I’m always happy to chat about new ideas and potential collaborations.
+Feel free to reach out!

 ## 📰 News